csi — camera sensors

 rgb_gain_db() Tuple[float, float, float]

-Returns a tuple with the current camera red, green, and blue gain values in decibels ((float, float, float)).
+Returns a tuple (r, g, b) of the current camera red, green, and blue gain values in decibels.

-Sets the auto black line calibration (blc) control on the camera.
+Sets the auto black-level calibration (BLC) on the camera.

 enable pass True or False to turn BLC on or off.
 You typically always want this on.

-regs if disabled then you can manually set the blc register values via the values you got previously from CSI.blc_regs().
+regs if disabled then you can manually set the BLC register values from a previous call to CSI.blc_regs.

-Returns the sensor blc registers as an opaque tuple of integers.
+Returns the sensor BLC registers as a list of integers.
 For use with CSI.auto_blc.

 Turns horizontal mirror mode on (True) or off (False).
 Defaults to off.